IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

        "cborHex": "00000000"
    }
 - The cborHex field conforms to the conway cddl: `unreg_drep_cert = (17, drep_credential, coin)`.
-- Typing `cardano-cli conway governance drep retirement-certificate --help` displays the command usage page.
+- Running `cardano-cli conway governance drep retirement-certificate --help` displays the command usage page.
 - If any required input parameter is missing or incorrect, the command raise an error indicating the missing or incorrect parameter.

 ## User Story ID:  CLI.012